What Does a Renters Insurance Policy Cover?

 Unexpected things happen every day.
-That’s what insurance is for!
-But how exactly would your Farmers Renters Insurance cover you if something were to happen to your stuff?
+That’s what insurance is for.
+How exactly would your Farmers Renters Insurance cover you, though, if something were to happen to your stuff?

 Someone breaks into my apartment and steals my computer?

 If you lose property and important data during a covered loss, you would be covered up to your policy limits to replace that data on your equipment.
 This includes software, text, images, video, or audio files.

 My neighbor falls asleep while smoking and starts a fire that damages my clothes?